 Try forecasting and preventing these dilemmas by connecting your team with leadership in regular one-on-ones.
 Casual check-ins can go a long way in making people feel more comfortable and encouraged, which helps them sustain a steady work pattern.
 These conversations are also a useful tool for identifying problems before they start digging into your profits.

 It may seem counterintuitive, but studies show that taking regular breaks improves productivity.
 Despite what the research says, you may have a tough time watching your employees disconnect from work while they’re on the clock.
 But if they do it right (no social media scrolling!), they’ll get faster at checking off tedious non-billable tasks and dedicate more time to billable client work.

 Tracking your utilization before and after you implement a culture change around breaks can convince you of the value — both human and monetary — of letting the brain rest.

-Unless you’re using smart tech, the work required to develop accurate utilization data could, ironically, subtract from your billable time.
-A platform like Accelo, which offers automated time tracking and task scheduling, gives you a clear picture of where your employees’ time is going every day.
+The work required to develop accurate utilization data could, ironically, subtract from your billable time.
+Implement automated time tracking to make it easy for your team to paint a clear picture of where their time is going every day.